 Foods That Can Be Freeze-dried

 You can freeze-dry just about any food that contains moisture.
-Some foods do not freeze-dry well like foods with high oil content (peanut butter) or foods that will turn into a sopping mess when rehydrated (bread.)
+Some foods do not freeze-dry well, like foods with high oil content (peanut butter) or foods that will become a sopping mess when rehydrated (bread.)

 |Foods You Can Freeze-Dry||Foods NOT To Freeze-Dry|

 |Coffee||Bread, Cake, and Muffins|

 Check out the Video, Freeze-Dry Meals at Home, with the Harvest Right Freeze Dryer.